heavy-duty/platform/apps/DRILL.INSTALLATION.md

 vercel deploy --prod dist/apps/drill-gateway
 ```

-**NOTE**: Remember, you need to replace the data with your own values as we did before.
-You should have something like this (we will change the Web Client URL later, so you can use something like _http://localhost:4200_ for now):
+**NOTE**: Remember that you need to replace the data with your own values as we did before.
+You should have something like this (we’ll change the Web Client URL later, so for now you can use something like _http://localhost:4200_):

 ```text
 PROGRAM_ID=DR1LL87tP9uZqPXTxGDVrVE53zrLTBei3YLKrx4ihYh1